-NATO will adopt its new Strategic Concept at the 2022 Madrid Summit.
-It will define the security challenges facing the Alliance and outline the political and military tasks that NATO will carry out to address them.
+NATO’s Strategic Concept defines the security challenges facing the Alliance and outlines the political and military tasks that NATO will carry out to address them.

 NATO’S STRATEGIC CONCEPT?

 The Strategic Concept is a key document for the Alliance.
 It reaffirms NATO’s values and purpose, and provides a collective assessment of the security environment.
 It also drives NATO’s strategic adaptation and guides its future political and military development.

 The Strategic Concept is reviewed and updated regularly.
 Since the end of the Cold War, it has been updated approximately every 10 years to take account of changes to the global security environment and to make sure the Alliance is prepared for the future.